Henry Spencer Ashbee

 Henry Spencer Ashbee (21 April 1834 – 29 July 1900) was a book collector, writer and bibliographer.
 He is notable for his massive, clandestine three-volume bibliography of erotic literature published under the pseudonym of Pisanus Fraxi.

+He left his large collections of books to the British Museum, and also 48 paintings, mostly contemporary works, to the Victoria and Albert Museum.

 Life

-Ashbee was born in Southwark, London, the son of Robert and Frances Ashbee (born Spencer).
+Ashbee was born in Southwark, London, the son of Robert and Frances Ashbee.
 He became the senior partner in the London branch of the firm of Charles Lavy & Co.
 He travelled extensively during his life, including Europe, Japan, and San Francisco, collaborating with the architect Alexander Graham on Travels in Tunisia, published in 1887.

 Ashbee married Elisabeth Lavy in 1862.
 Elizabeth (1841–1919) was the daughter of Edward Otto Charles Lavy, who founded the Hamburg firm in 1838.
 Elizabeth's brother Charles Lavy (1842–1928) inherited the firm and became a politician in Germany.

 The Ashbees had one son, Charles (the designer Charles Robert Ashbee, born 1863), and three daughters.
 His family life grew unhappier as he aged.
 As he became more conservative, his family followed the progressive movement of the era.
 "The 'excessive education' of his daughters irritated him, his Jewish wife's pro-suffragism infuriated him, and he became estranged from his socialist homosexual son, Charles".
 Henry and Elisabeth separated in 1893.
 Henry Spencer Ashbee is buried in Kensal Green Cemetery.